 Fees for services.
 Include all fees for your services in your income.
 Examples of these fees are amounts you receive for services you perform as:

-- A corporate director,
+- A corporate director, - An executor, administrator, or personal representative of an estate,

-- An executor, administrator, or personal representative of an estate,
+- A manager of a trade or business you operated before declaring Chapter 11 bankruptcy,

-- · A notary public, or
+- A notary public, or

 - An election precinct official.